 Fibromyalgia is linked to chronic childhood trauma, stress and conflict with parents

-Fibromyalgia is Linked to Childhood Trauma Stress and Unprocessed Negative Emotions Traumatic experiences and stressors in childhood have historically been overlooked as predisposing factors in the development of various chronic pain disorders and psychiatric conditions, including fibromyalgia, irritable bowel syndrome, insomnia, depression, anxiety, post-traumatic stress disorder, and chronic fatigue syndrome.
+Traumatic experiences and stressors in childhood have historically been overlooked as predisposing factors in the development of various chronic pain disorders and psychiatric conditions, including fibromyalgia, irritable bowel syndrome, insomnia, depression, anxiety, post-traumatic stress disorder, and chronic fatigue syndrome.

 However, the tide is turning as research is revealing a significant correlation between childhood trauma and adult health.
 It occasionally feels like we are learning something new about FM on a daily basis.
 And normally, the major medical developments provide evidence for things that people who are in fact suffering from FM have recognized for a long time.
 Such as, if you spend an adequate amount of time in the FM community you will hear stories of people who were abused as children.
 Perhaps you were even a victim yourself.